 Firstly, the aggrieved investor is required to first submit its claim to domestic courts or administrative bodies of the Host State.
-This customary international law rule of exhaustion of local remedies aims at safeguarding state sovereignty by requiring individuals to seek redress for any harm allegedly caused by a state within its domestic legal system - before pursuing international proceedings against the host State.208 administrative, judicial or both) for a specified period-ranging from months to years-before a foreign investor can initiate international proceedings against the host state.210
+This customary international law rule of exhaustion of local remedies aims at safeguarding state sovereignty by requiring individuals to seek redress for any harm allegedly caused by a state within its domestic legal system - before pursuing international proceedings against the host State."212

-Several BITs stipulate that "recourse to arbitration for disputes arising out of a BIT is subject to exhaustion of local remedies" 209 (ELR clauses).
-The terms of the ELR clause usually incorporate the mandate to pursue or exhaust local remedies (whether
+Several BITs stipulate that "recourse to arbitration for disputes arising out of a BIT is subject to exhaustion of local remedies" 213 (ELR clauses).
+The terms of the ELR clause usually incorporate the mandate to pursue or exhaust local remedies (whether administrative, judicial or both) for a specified period-ranging from months to years-before a foreign investor can initiate international proceedings against the host state.
+214

-The requirement to exhaust local remedies exists in varying manners in BITs.211 This includes 'express requirement of exhaustion of local remedies', to 'making no reference to exhaustion of local remedies', to 'express rejection of the exhaustion principle in certain BITs,212 meaning that States accord differing degrees of importance to the exhaustion of local remedies and the subsequent approach to ISDS tribunals.
+The requirement to exhaust local remedies exists in varying manners in BITs.215 This includes 'express requirement of exhaustion of local remedies', to 'making no reference to exhaustion of local remedies', to 'express rejection of the exhaustion principle in certain BITs,216 meaning that States accord differing degrees of